TM-Vision/tm-digital-robot-publish/docs/CASE05.md

-# Case 5: Understand the Create and Switch Scene
+# Case 5: Understanding Scene Creation and Switching

 ## How to Create a New Scene